reframejs/reframe/docs/overview.template.md

-   Reframe creates high performance apps by doing code splitting, optimal HTTP caching, by rendering pages to HTML and hydrating the page, and by statically rendering views.
+   Reframe creates high performance apps by doing code splitting, optimal HTTP caching, by pre-rendering pages to HTML, and by statically rendering views.

 The [Reframe Rational](/docs/reframe-rational.md) document goes into the details of these perks.